gremble0/gline.nvim/README.md

 require("gline").setup({
   sections = {
-    -- NOTE: By defining left in the sections here we will override the left components in the default config -- If you want to add your own components while keeping the defaults, copy from the default config. left = {
+    -- NOTE: By defining left in the sections here we will override the left components in the default config -- If you want to append your component to the default, just copy from the default config (see `Show full default configuration`) left = {
       -- [2] here will be passed as opts like ExampleComponent:init({ selected = "c" })
       { ExampleComponent, { selected = { text = "c" } } },